ondrejsika/proxmox-training/README.md

 ![](images/add-nfs.png)

-Now, you can store Images, Disk Images & Backups on NFC.
+Now, you can store CD Images, Disk Images & Backups on NFC.

 ### ZFS